data-lake-strategy

 Comparing Data Warehouses and Data Lakes

 When managing and leveraging vast amounts of data, organizations often decide between a data warehouse and a data lake.
+Additionally, data warehouse to data lake migration is becoming a strategic consideration for businesses looking to expand their data capabilities.
 Both serve distinct yet complementary roles in data management.

 Data Warehouse